dudgital/challenge-yourself-africa/rules.md

-# Rules of the Challenge Yourself In 100 Days
+# Rules of the Challenge Yourself Africa

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*